SoumenRoy32/Machine-Learning/README.md

 --------------------------***************************************--------------------------

 ## Objective:
-To create an ML Model which can predict the Sales based on Pre-trained Sales data.
+To create a ML Model which can predict the Sales based on Pre-trained Sales data.

 ## Tools & Methodologies:
 Libraries Used: sklearn, model_selection, train_test_split